nv-legate/legate.core/BUILD.md

 of the target machine using the `--conduit` flag.
 With UCX, the library must be already installed and `--with-ucx` can be used to point to the installation path if UCX is not installed under common system paths.
+At least version 1.14 is required, configured with `--enable-mt`.

+Compiling with networking support requires MPI.

 For example this would be an installation for a
 [DGX SuperPOD](https://www.nvidia.com/en-us/data-center/dgx-superpod/):